As political strife continues, Planned Parenthood serves as latest protest battleground

 Two other protests occurred in the city, one at the clinic on Franklin Boulevard off Fruitridge Road and another at the downtown facility near the Capitol.

-By 11 a.m., no anti-abortion protesters appeared to remain at the Capitol center.
-However, around 60 Planned Parenthood supporters continued to demonstrate in solidarity with the organization, dressed in all pink and holding signs.
-They encouraged drivers to honk and passersby to cheer and show their support.
+Five women formed a prayer circle under the Planned Parenthood sign on 10th Street downtown for two hours, according to Anthony Wright, executive director of Health Access California and a Planned Parenthood supporter.
+By 11 a.m., no anti-abortion protesters remained at the Capitol center.
+However, around 60 Planned Parenthood backers continued to demonstrate in solidarity with the organization, dressed in all pink and holding signs.

-Across the region, anti-abortion organizers listed Woodland, Roseville and North Highlands Planned Parenthood clinics as additional locations that would be targeted by religious groups.
+There were no interactions between the prayer circle and the Planned Parenthood supporters, Wright said.

 Susan Money, director for the Sacramento chapter of 40 Days for Life, an international group to end abortion, said Saturday’s rally was held to urge politicians to halt the federal funding of Planned Parenthood.
 She said she would support transferring the money to other clinics as long as they didn’t fund abortions.